chemfiles/chemfiles/doc/src/formats.rst

 file for example.
 The list of planned formats can be found `here
 <gh-new-format_>`_.
 If you can not find your favorite format in this list, you
 can `open an issue <gh-new-issue_>`_ with a description of the format, or even better a link to the format specification.
-If your format is in the `list of formats <vmd-formats_>`_ supported by VMD, then you are lucky!
-It will be easy to add support for this format.
-Please `open an issue <gh-new-issue_>`_ on and provide a file example to test the plugin against it.

 .. _gh-new-format: https://github.com/chemfiles/chemfiles/labels/A-formats
 .. _gh-new-issue: https://github.com/chemfiles/chemfiles/issues/new